WHAT HAPPENS WHEN CLAIMANTS DIE BEFORE THEIR SOCIAL SECURITY DISABILITY BENEFITS ARE AWARDED?

 The rules for who can receive Social Security disability underpayments can be complex.
 For example, there are steps one must go through to prove that they meet the Social Security Administration’s definition of “surviving spouse.”

-If your loved one has died waiting on Social Security disability benefits, and you have questions regarding what will happen to their claim, call Gardberg & Kemmerly, P.C.
-Attorneys at Law today at 251-343-1111 and talk to one of our experienced disability attorneys.
+If your loved one has died waiting on Social Security disability benefits, and you have questions regarding what will happen to their claim, call Gardberg & Kemmerly, P.C. today at 251-343-1111 and talk to one of our experienced disability attorneys.